All Episodes

 Chris Kumo, who said those who know her are moved greatly by her sense of self-respect.

-Then somebody by the name of Jeff Gardeer, I have it's uh New York magazine, and then there was somebody called Chris Smith, the Democrat strategist.
+And then there was somebody called Chris Smith, the Democrat strategist.

 No.

-I'm sorry, Jeff Gardeer's a clinical psychologist.
+I'm sorry, Jeff Gardier is a clinical psychologist.

-He said, This is a woman who's very, very smart.
+He said, this is a woman who's very, very smart.

 Really?